aritter/CS-7650-sp22/about.md

 Each student will have 3 flexible days to turn in late homework throughout the semester.
 The late days will be applied to homework assignments in the order of submission.
 As an example, you could turn in the first homework 2 days late and the second homework 1 day late without any penalty.
 After that you will loose 20% for each day an assignment is handed in late.
 These 3 late days are meant for personal emergencies; if you use late days for non-emergency situations but later encounter emergencies in the semester, you will not be given extra late days.
 No late days will be allowed for the final project, due to the tight deadline for posting the final grades as required by the university.

-All homework will be rescaled proportionally into the final numerical grade, which will then be mapped to letter grade according to a cutoff based on the overall class grade distribution.
+All homework will be rescaled proportionally into a final numerical grade, which will then be mapped to letter grade according to a cutoff based on the overall class grade distribution.
 The standard cutoff is 90/80/70% for A/B/C, but we may curve up (never down), i.e., use lower cutoffs than these.
 The cutoffs will only be determined after we grade the final project at the end of the semester.

 ### Programming Assignments (Projects) - 40%